quickgrid/ai-resources/ai-notes.md

 # AI Notes

 Notes from reading various deep learning, computer vision etc. papers.

 Many of the text are copied from paper as is and others with some modifications.
 Figures are from paper.
+Highlighted portions should be read and only some of the highlighted parts are expanded as notes.

 **WARNING:** These notes may contain errors due to misinterpretation, lack of understanding, missing details etc.